Characteristics of Freighter Voyages

 The cabins are outer cabins equipped with separate shower and toilets.
 Some cabins even have a separate living room.
 The view can be disabled by containers.
 If single cabins are not available, double cabins can often be obtained with an extra charge for single use.
 Most ships can have 2-5 passengers and some even have the space for up to 12 passengers.

-Larger ships for long trips have a salon with a bar, sports facilities, sauna or swimming pool (either indoor or outdoor).
+Many of the larger ships for long trips have a salon with a bar, sports facilities, sauna or swimming pool (either indoor or outdoor).
 The facilities of the individual ships are explained in the travel descriptions.

 You should join a freighter voyage only in good physical condition.
 There will be no doctor aboard your freight ship!
 Unrestricted ability to walk is mandatory for each passenger.
 Certain health restrictions (such as severely limited vision) make it impossible to go on a freighter voyage.
 Please contact us prior to booking if you have physical limitations.
 There is a pharmacy on board, the captain and officers can perform a first treatment in case of an emergency, until medical help is accessible.

 The shipping companies have certain age limits.
-For passengers over 65 years old the shipping companies require a medical certificate before begin of the voyage.
+For passengers from 65 years old most of the shipping companies require a medical certificate before begin of the voyage.
 For some longer trips, a medical certificate is required for all passengers.
 For this you will receive a form together with the travel confirmation.
 Upon request we also send you a medical certificate form for a certain voyage, so you can check whether there could be restrictions.

-For certain countries such as Brazil, Panama, China, Suez Canal, etc. a Yellow Fever vaccination is mandatory upon arrival by freight ship.
+For certain countries such as Brazil, South Africa, China, Panama and Suez Canal, etc. a Yellow Fever vaccination is mandatory upon arrival by freight ship.
 Please check before booking whether you will receive the vaccination.
 Vaccinations are partly rejected for older passengers and passengers with pre-existing conditions.
 Medical necessity and practice of authorities on the ground can differ, in many cases an exemption permit is not accepted by local authorities.
 Vaccination is mandatory for voyages to South America, passengers who are not vaccinated will not be carried.

 A passport is necessary for journeys on cargo ships, even throughout Europe an ID card is generally insufficient.
 The passport must be valid for at least further 6 months and even for 12 months in some countries.
 Some countries also require a visa.
 In this case it is essential that you travel by cargo ship to the country, not by plane or cruise ship.
 For the USA and Australia, for instance, you are required to have a visa travelling by cargo ship, even though you might have different experiences with other travels.
 Please consult the embassies or consulates concerned and always mention your travel terms, i.e. cargo ship travel.
 Some countries request the proof of your return terms for one way trips, i.e. flight ticket or cruise ticket for your return or your further trip.